BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 3. Set username event
 ### 3.1 Create a set username event
+- Introduction
+    - This event will set the username for address.
+The username will be displayed on the chain.
+    - Each address has only one chance to set the username, and the username cannot be changed.
 - The full name of the interface: `trUsername`
 - Interface abbreviation：`tusr`
 - Callable methods: `Http, Websocket, command line`